Peru judge orders 18-month detention for ousted president

 Defense Minister Luis Otarola Peñaranda said the declaration was agreed to by the council of ministers.

 On Wednesday, Boluarte pleaded for calm as demonstrations continued against her and Congress.
+“Peru cannot overflow with blood,” she said.

-In a handwritten letter shared Wednesday with The Associated Press by his associate Mauro Gonzales, Castillo asked the Inter-American Commission on Human Rights to intercede for his “rights and the rights of my Peruvian brothers who cry out for justice.”
+In a handwritten letter shared Wednesday with The Associated Press by his associate, Mauro Gonzales, Castillo asked the Inter-American Commission on Human Rights to intercede for his “rights and the rights of my Peruvian brothers who cry out for justice.”
 The commission investigates allegations of human rights violations and litigates them in some cases.

 Associated Press writers Franklin Briceño in Andahuaylas, Peru, David Pereda in Lima and Gonzalo Solano in Quito, Ecuador, contributed to this report.